hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MainConcepts/dataset.md

 - [...]
   - Contains all rows for dataset
 - attr_layout
-  - Record structure the dataset is using
+  - Record structure or format of each record in the dataset

 ![record set example](./Images/RecordLayout.JPG)